moahmed90/amiphonics/README.md

 	•	HTML, CSS, JavaScript

 **How to run**
+## Architecture evolution

+### V1 – Manual EC2 deployment (baseline)
+The first deployed version of AmiPhonics runs on a single Amazon EC2 instance using Amazon Linux.

+- The app is deployed manually to EC2 to establish a simple baseline
+- Inbound access is restricted (SSH from my IP, application exposed on port 5000)
+- The Flask app runs as a managed `systemd` service using `gunicorn`
+- This version focuses on getting the application live with minimal complexity

-python -m venv venv
-source venv/bin/activate   # macOS / Linux
+This baseline will be evolved in later versions to introduce infrastructure as code, automated deployments, containerisation, and orchestration. python -m venv venv source venv/bin/activate   # macOS / Linux
 # venv\Scripts\activate    # Windows